 Near the closest point between the Watkin Path and the incline are situated the ruins of the quarry master’s house and other associated buildings.

-Higher up into the valley between the western slopes of Lliwedd and the bounding cliffs of Clogwyn Ddu across the valley, we passed by the Gladstone Rock where our former Prime Minister and inventor of the Gladstone Bag (mine was very useful when I was a telephone engineer), made a speech to the locals.
+Higher up into the valley between the western slopes of Lliwedd and the bounding cliffs of Clogwyn Ddu across the valley, we passed by the Gladstone Rock where our former Prime Minister who inspired the inventor of the Gladstone Bag to name it after him. (mine was very useful when I was a telephone engineer), made a speech to the locals.

 Opposite the boulder is a nice slabby wall that gives good rock climbing fun if you want a break from the walk.
 We passed this by though and carried on up the rising trail to link up with the path between Lliwedd and the ridge up to Y Wyddfa.